Anti-Sikh sentiment in Canada: Background

-During the late 20th and early 21st century, Canadian Sikhs have experienced increased racism and hate crimes particularly with those whose who have a turban and beard.
+During the late 20th and early 21st century, Canadian Sikhs have experienced increased racism and hate crimes particularly with those who have a turban and beard.
 This includes key events such as the 1990 Herman Bittner calendar controversy, the 1999 murder of a Sikh caretaker by Neo-Nazis, aftermath of the September 11 attacks, the ongoing vandalisms of Sikh Gurdwaras and the controversial Quebec Bill 21.

-Most recently due to high levels of immigration from India to Canada, it has led to increased sentiment by against Sikhs as well as other religious communities.
+Most recently due to high levels of immigration from India to Canada, it has led to increased negative sentiment targeted at Sikhs as well as other religious communities.
 Former MP and New Democratic Party leader, Jagmeet Singh has been subject to a high level racial attacks.

 Early 20th century

 1907: Disenfranchisement of Asian immigrants

 Cartoon of an elderly Sikh man having rocks thrown at him in British Columbia, Canada, The Montreal Daily Star, March 1908.
 Captioned: "Hindoo British Subject.
 Alas!
 I must be mistaken!
 I thought the word 'British' meant Freedom and Liberty!"
 South Asians lost the right-to-vote in 1907 in British Columbia.

 In 1907, British Columbia enacted legislation that disenfranchised Asian immigrants, including Sikhs, reflecting the widespread anti-Asian sentiment of the period.
 These laws were part of a broader strategy to limit the political, economic, and social integration of Asian communities within Canadian society.
 This was called the Asiatic Exclusion League (AEL) the aimed to prevent immigration of people of Asian origin.

 After the Bellingham race riot on September 5, 1907, many Sikh mill workers took refuge in Vancouver, British Columbia.
 As South Asian and Sikh refugees arrived in Vancouver, AEL organizers pressed forward with a plan to march through the streets, waving signs and flags that called for “A White Canada.”

 In 1911, Sunder Singh, a surgeon addressed the Canadian Club in Toronto, Ontario alleging that Canada's discrimination against the Sikhs was an injustice to them and to the British Empire.
 Singh argued the case that Sikh men were not allowed to bring their wives and children to Canada, only were able to travel through one direct steamer and were required to have four times the money than of the Japanese immigrants.
 In a 1911 newspaper release The Toronto World reported "They (Sikhs) are required to have $200 each as against $50 from the Mongolians.
 Ruthenians, Galicians, Doukhobors, Polacks and other foreign peoples are admitted without restriction."

 Indian Civil Service officer Andrew Fraser criticized the treatment of Sikhs in Canada as "scandalous" and suggested that recognizing their rights and providing fair and equal treatment as British subjects could help reduce unrest in India.
 Senator James Douglas addressing a similar issue, also condemned British Columbia's treatment of Sikhs, stating that it was "unchristian, un-British, and ungrateful," particularly given the Sikh contributions to the British Empire.